turbot/steampipe-plugin-shodan/docs/index.md

 ## Credentials

 Shodan requires an API token for all requests, but offers a free tier.
-Sign up on the [shodan website](https://shodan.com) to get your free token.
+Sign up on the [Shodan website](https://www.shodan.io) to get your free token.
 It looks like `ZGloRBAl2Tvur3tBTu84NkZIf3i5Cc5U`.

 ## Connection Configuration